Jonathan Livingston Seagull: Part Three

-Part Four in 2014's re-print, Jonathan Livingston Seagull: The Complete Edition
+Part Four (in the 2014 reprint, Jonathan Livingston Seagull: The Complete Edition)

-In 2013 Richard Bach took up a non-published fourth part of the book which he had written contemporaneously with the original.
-He edited and polished it, and then sent the result to a publisher.
+In 2013, Richard Bach took up a non-published fourth part of the book, which he had written contemporaneously with the original.
+He edited and polished it and then sent the result to a publisher.
 Bach reported that he was inspired to finish the fourth part of the novella by a near-death experience which had occurred in relation to a nearly fatal plane crash in August 2012.
 In February 2014, the 138-page Bach work Illusions II: The Adventures of a Reluctant Student was published as a booklet by Kindle Direct Publishing.
 Illusions II also contains allusions to and insights regarding the same near-death experience.
 In October 2014, Jonathan Livingston Seagull: The Complete Edition, was published, and this edition includes Part Four of the story.

-Part Four focuses on the period several hundred years after Jonathan and his students have left the Flock and their teachings become venerated rather than practiced.
+Part Four focuses on the period several hundred years after Jonathan and his students have left the Flock, and their teachings become venerated rather than practised.
 The birds spend all their time extolling the virtues of Jonathan and his students and spend no time flying for flying's sake.
 The seagulls practice strange rituals and use demonstrations of their respect for Jonathan and his students as status symbols.
-Eventually some birds reject the ceremony and rituals and just start flying.
-Eventually one bird named Anthony Gull questions the value of living since "...life is pointless and since pointless is by definition meaningless then the only proper act is to dive into the ocean and drown.
+Eventually, some birds reject the ceremony and rituals and just start flying.
+A bird, named Anthony Gull, questions the value of living since "life is pointless and since pointless is by definition meaningless then the only proper act is to dive into the ocean and drown.
 Better not to exist at all than to exist like a seaweed, without meaning or joy [...]
 He had to die sooner or later anyway, and he saw no reason to prolong the painful boredom of living."
 As Anthony makes a dive-bomb to the sea, at a speed and from an altitude which would kill him, a white blur flashes alongside him.
-Anthony catches up to the blur, which turns out to be a seagull, and asks what the bird was doing:
+Anthony catches up to the blur, which turns out to be a seagull, and asks what the bird was doing.

-"I'm sorry if I startled you," the stranger said in a voice as clear and friendly as the wind.
-"I had you in sight all the time.
-Just playing...I wouldn't have hit you."

-"No!
-No, that's not it."
-Anthony was awake and alive for the first time in his life, inspired.
-"What was that?"

-"Oh, some fun-flying, I guess.
-A dive and pullup to a slow roll with a rolling loop off the top.
-Just messing around.
-If you really want to do it well it takes a bit of practice, but it's a nice-looking thing, don't you think?"

-"It's, it's...beautiful, is what it is!
-But you haven't been around the Flock at all.
-Who are you, anyway?"